christex-foundation/progression-framework/frameworks/hr.md

           - 'Seeks out and uncovers differing perspectives to their own.'
       - level: 3
         criteria:
-          - 'Shares insight and works with employees across People and other collectives to influence the development of Christex Foundation plans and priorities.
+          - 'Shares insight and works with employees across People and other squads to influence the development of Christex Foundation plans and priorities.
 Understands how to manage stakeholder involvement.
 Supports and coaches employees, particularly managers, in understanding and complying with relevant policies and practices.'
           - 'Is comfortable with critical conversations, and gives useful actionable feedback that gets good results.'
           - 'Is able to take into account different perspectives and improve their work as a result.'
       - level: 4